Hog-CERN/Hog/docs/01-Getting-Started/01-existingProjects.md

 We said almost normally because there is one exception: you **must not** add a new file to the project[^3] using the GUI (HDL code, constraint, IP, etc.).
 You **must add** the file name in one of Hog's list files and re create the project, as descirbed in the following paragraph.

 [^3]: If you add the file normally, your project will work locally, of course.
 Also, if you add the file with `git add` the new file will also be correctly stored in the repository remotely .
-The new file will not be part of the project remotely, this is why you have to follow the instractions explained in the following paragraph to assure that everything you do locally is correctly propagated remotely.
+The new file will not be part of the project remotely, this is why you have to follow the instructions explained in the following paragraph to assure that everything you do locally is correctly propagated remotely.

 ## Adding or renaming a file to the project
-Let's now suppose that you want to add a new file to the project and that this file is loacated in *repo*/*dir1*/ and is called *file1.hdl*.
+Let's now suppose that you want to add a new file to the project and that this file is located in *repo*/*dir1*/ and is called *file1.hdl*.
 Let's also assume that you know how to add a new file to a git repository (`git add <file name>; git commit -m "add new file"; git push`) and focus on Hog.

 This is a new file, unknown to Hog for now, and we want it to be included into the project then next time that we run the CreateProject.sh script described above.
 To do this, you must add the file name and path of *file1.vhd* into a Hog list file.
-The list files are located in *repo*/Top/*project1*/list/.
+The list files are located in *repo*/*Top*/*project1*/list/.
 Let's assume that the list file you want to add our file to is *lib1.src*.

 Open the file with a text editor and add the file name and path in a new line.
 Please make the path relative to the list directory so in our case it should be ../../*dir1*/*file1.vhd*.

-This is typically easier than it seems, beacuse you can look at how the path of the other files listed in the src file is specified.
+This is typically easier than it seems, because you can look at how the path of the other files listed in the src file is specified.

 Now that the new file is included in a list file, you can close the Vivado/Quartus project and re-create it by typing `./Hog/CreateProject.sh <project name>` again.